theangryangel/logstash-output-jdbc/README.md

     - Create the directory vendor/jar/jdbc in your logstash installation (`mkdir -p vendor/jar/jdbc/`)
     - Add JDBC jar files to vendor/jar/jdbc in your logstash installation
   - And then configure (examples below)

+## Running tests
+Assuming valid JDBC jar, and jruby is setup and installed, and you have issued `jruby -S bundle install` in the development directory
+  - `SQL_JAR=path/to/your.jar jruby -S bundle exec rspec` If you need to provide username and password you may do this via the environment variables `SQL_USERNAME` and `SQL_PASSWORD`.

+Tests are not yet 100% complete.

 ## Configuration options